Access Control Panel of the Interface Settings

 Disable reformulation

-• The settings in the Access control panel are inactive by default.
-To change them, you must first click the padlock icon and enter account credentials granting administrative privileges on your computer.
+- The settings in the Access control panel are disabled by default.
+To change them, you must first click the padlock icon and enter account credentials granting system administrator privileges on your computer.